 With God, the walls of relational criteria evaporate.
 Before Him we are bare in our whole being.
 He knows us entirely.
 God knows the pain, the bitterness, the sin, and our secrets.
 Knowing all, He loves us beyond measure.
 Jesus said, for those who received Him, He no longer calls us servants, but friends.
 No matter how others relate to us or treat us, the strong abiding love of God holds us fast.
 As we worship Him, comfort brings joy.
 Releasing the darkness and loneliness we experience to Him, He heals us in His grace.

 Does this take away the realities and difficulties of relating to people?
 Human beings are imperfect, with everything we do touched by this.
 Consolation is found in considering our Savior.
 Jesus came in infinite love to the world, yet was mistreated.
-He was spat upon, mocked, and beaten.
+He was spat on, mocked, and beaten.
 Christ was derided even as He hung on the cross for us.
 The same compassionate Lord, who walks through our struggles with us, gives us His strength.
 We may wish others would live up to our expectations, but only in God are we completely free and secure on a level that meets our innermost longings.
 Our value in Christ is that we are dear to Him and loved by God beyond measure.
 This must be the foremost foundation of our wholeness.
-If we seek this after the heartache and wreckage of looking for it in others, we will remain restless and empty.
+In the heartache and wreckage of looking for this security in others, we will remain restless and empty.
 The more we realize full acceptance with God in Jesus Christ, the more we are at rest in our relationship to others.
 We can offer ourselves in love without lists of expectations and forgive when people hurt us.